 Project Implementation Plan

 In Week 1, the DNP project manager will start collecting PHQ-9 scores and identifying those with a score >20 for further evaluation and inclusion in the project.
-In addition, the DNP project manager will conduct on-site educational sessions with the nursing staff, focusing on the project plan, the CBT protocol, and use of PHQ-9 in assessing depression (see Appendix C for educational plan and Appendix D for a copy of PHQ-9).
+In addition, the DNP project manager will conduct on-site educational sessions with the nursing staff, focusing on the project plan, the CBT protocol, and use of PHQ-9 in assessing depression ( Appendix D).
 If any staff member cannot attend the group training, a one-on-one meeting will be scheduled.
 In collaboration with other nurses, the DNP project manager will identify participants meeting the diagnostic criteria for depression during week 1.
-Individuals willing to participate in the project will sign the informed consent (Appendix E) document and after which, the participants will be asked to take the PHQ-9 questionnaire.
-All participant baseline PHQ-9 scores will be recorded on paper-based questionnaires and scanned for entry into the patient charts.
+Individuals willing to participate in the project will sign the informed consent) document and after which, the participants will be asked to completethe PHQ-9 questionnaire.
+All participant’s baseline PHQ-9 scores will be recorded on paper-based questionnaires and scanned for entry into the patient charts and shredded per the policy.

 Intervention implementation will start in week 2 and run through week 9.
 The intervention will involve eight weekly individual sessions for each participant based on the HPFT workbook.
 The content of the sessions will involve an understanding of depression, the ABC model of CBT, SMART goals setting, behavioral activation, problem-solving skills, cognitive restructuring, and the development of individualized well-being blueprints.
 The DNP project leader will be present at the practicum site in person two to three times per week during the full project implementation to provide chart audits for the formative evaluations done at least twice each week.
 The nurse leader will facilitate the weekly sessions in the absence of the DNP project manager.
 All necessary information, including the sessions completed, session duration, and comments about each session will be recorded in patient charts to track implementation fidelity and patient progress.
 Each nurse will receive the checklist to record this information.
 The DNP project manager will provide feedback to the nursing staff on the implementation of the CBT protocol weekly.
 Each session will focus on one of the modules contained in the HPFT, including the following: understanding of depression, the ABC model of CBT, SMART goals setting, behavioral activation, problem-solving skills, cognitive restructuring, and the development of individualized well-being blueprints.
 During each weekly visit, the participants will receive the education modules and handouts for reference.
 The participants will be monitored in the weekly visits to ensure they are meeting their goals, with the nurse discussing their progress, answering their questions, and providing positive reinforcements to the participants.
 The nursing staff will follow up weekly with patients to evaluate their progress in person or by phone call if the participant is not scheduled for a visit that week and recorded in the chart and implementation checklist.
-The DNP project leader will conduct chart audits to make sure the intervention is implemented correctly and consistently, as part of formative evaluation (see Appendix F for the criteria used for chart audits).
+The DNP project leader will conduct chart audits to make sure the intervention is implemented correctly and consistently, as part of formative evaluation (Appendix F).
 The formative evaluation will be conducted up to three times each week and if intervention fidelity is low, real-time education will be provided as needed.
 Project updates and feedback to the nursing staff will be provided during weekly group staff meetings or one-to-one interviews as needed.